kamitor/Societypoly/Gameplay.md

-## Gameplay

-Societypoly is played on a dynamic board where players:

--   Acquire properties and resources.
--   Engage in political activities.
--   Pursue societal missions influenced by their chosen social class.

-The game concludes based on predetermined criteria, offering variable endings for every playthrough.

-## Components

-Societypoly includes the following game components:

--   **Two Game Boards:** Player board and Entity board, representing seasons, years, and the state of the entities (Corporate Empires, Nature, and the State).

--   **Player Tokens:** Distinctive tokens for each player to identify their progress on the board.

--   **Currency:** Banknotes to manage in-game finances.

--   **Global Events Cards:** A deck of cards with diverse global events, each with unique consequences.

--   **Improvement Cards:** These cards replace traditional street cards in Monopoly and define the development paths and impacts on the game world.

-## Societal Missions

-Societal missions add depth and strategy to the game, influenced by various social classes, including:

--   Age (Young-Old)
--   Wealth (Rich-Poor)
--   Location (Rural-City)
--   Political/Economic Alignment (Liberal-Conservative, Communist-Capitalist)
--   And more...

-These missions encourage players to pursue different strategies and adapt to their chosen social class's objectives.

-## Board Tiles

-Societypoly features a diverse set of board tiles, including:

--   **World Wonders:** Infrastructure projects offering unique bonuses when developed in alignment with a specific entity.

--   **New Year:** Start of the game loop, involving tax calculations and resolution selection.

--   **Rehabilitation Center/Visiting:** Locations for reflection and growth.

--   **Burnout:** A phase of rest where players visit the Rehabilitation Center.

--   **World Expo:** Players select from three global events for bonuses and challenges.

--   **Global Networks:** Avenues for information, transport, finance, and culture, each providing specific advantages.

--   **Taxes:** Sustainability Levy, Shareholder Payment, Citizen Duty, each affecting players differently.

--   **World Events:** Global challenges or opportunities that influence gameplay.

--   **Philanthropy Cards:** Rewards or challenges based on societal contributions.

-## Entity Mechanics

-Corporate Empires, the State, and Nature behave like RPG characters, with cursors moving up or down based on in-game events.
-Players can impact these entities' progress and influence the game world.

-## Game Dynamics

-Societypoly follows a yearly cycle, with the board's 52 tiles representing seasons and years.
-This cycle affects various game mechanics, including taxes, world events, and tile values.
-The game offers multiple potential endings, ensuring each playthrough is unique.

-## Development Checklist

-Use this checklist to guide the development process:

--   Create visually appealing board designs for both Player and Entity boards.
--   Design unique player tokens.
--   Establish a currency system with denominations and banknote designs.
--   Develop a deck of Global Events Cards with descriptions and consequences.
--   Create Improvement Cards that detail development paths and impacts.
--   Craft balanced Societal Missions based on social classes.
--   Define board tile rules, descriptions, and effects.
--   Create profiles for Corporate Empires, the State, and Nature, including base stats and abilities.
--   Outline entity cursor movement rules based on in-game events.
--   Establish a yearly cycle with seasonal effects and multiple potential game endings.
--   Develop a rulebook with comprehensive instructions.
--   Prepare play-test feedback forms for iterative improvements.
--   Consider game box design for physical versions.

-## Contributing

-Contributions to Societypoly are welcome!
-Please open issues for bug reports or feature requests and submit pull requests to enhance the game.

-Review our [Contributing Guidelines](https://chat.openai.com/c/CONTRIBUTING.md) for more details.
+### Gameplay

+Societypoly offers a rich and immersive gaming experience where players can explore the complexities of economic systems, politics, and societal dynamics.
+Below, we detail the key gameplay components and mechanics:

+#### Game Components:

+-   **Two Boards:**

+    -   Player Board: A 52-tile board representing the 52 weeks in a year, allowing for season/year dynamics.
+    -   Entity Board: Tracks the progress of three different entities - Corporate Empires, Nature, and the State.
+-   **Player Tokens:** Each player uses unique and distinguishable tokens to mark their progress on the board.

+-   **Money:** Societypoly includes a currency system with denominations and designed banknotes, allowing players to manage their finances.

+-   **Global Events Cards:** These cards introduce varying events with both positive and negative consequences, adding unpredictability to the game.

+-   **Improvement Cards:** Improvement cards replace the traditional street cards in Monopoly.
+When a player lands on a free tile for the first time, they pick a path (Nature, Corporate, or State) from a card pile.
+This improvement is then attached to the tile, following the rules on the cards and affecting players and the entity cursors.

+#### Objectives:

+-   **Missions:** Each player receives a mission at the start, influenced by societal social classes.
+These classes include age (old-young), wealth (rich-poor), location (rural-city), scope (local-global), political/economic alignment (liberal-conservative, communist-capitalist), and more.
+These missions add depth and strategic variety to the game.

+-   **Endings:** Societypoly offers multiple potential end structures:

+    -   Players could play for a fixed number of "years."
+    -   The game ends when a specific event occurs.
+    -   A player reaches a predetermined milestone.

+#### Board Tiles:

+Societypoly features a diverse set of board tiles, each with unique characteristics and effects:

+-   **World Wonders:** These tiles replace infrastructures and offer unique bonuses when developed in alignment with a specific entity.

+-   **New Year:** A crucial tile that marks the start of the game loop.
+During this phase, players handle taxes and select resolutions that can impact the game's direction.

+-   **Rehabilitation Center/Visiting:** This tile replaces the visiting/jail tile and serves as a place for reflection and personal growth.

+-   **Burnout:** A phase of rest that replaces the "go to jail" tile.
+Players go to the Rehabilitation Center during this phase.

+-   **World Expo:** Replacing the free parking tile, players select from three global events, each offering its own set of bonuses and challenges.

+-   **Global Networks:** These tiles replace the train stations and represent avenues for information, transport, finance, and culture.
+Each type provides specific game advantages.

+-   **Taxes:** Societypoly replaces the income & luxury tax tiles with sustainability levy, shareholder payment, and citizen duty tiles, each with its own calculation method and impact on players.

+-   **World Events:** These tiles replace the chance tiles and introduce global challenges or opportunities that influence gameplay.

+-   **Philanthropy Cards:** Replacing the community chest tiles, these cards offer rewards or challenges based on societal contributions.

+-   **Optional Tiles:** Societypoly may include optional tiles for events like the Summer/Winter Olympics or religious celebrations.
+These tiles could provide unique gameplay experiences.

+#### Entity Mechanics:

+Entities in Societypoly are represented by Corporate Empires, the State, and Nature.
+These entities behave like RPG characters, starting with a cursor at a specific level and moving up or down through the game via cards, events, and other mechanics.
+Players can influence these entities' progress, and their actions have a direct impact on the game world.

+#### Game Dynamics:

+-   **Yearly Cycle:** Societypoly operates on a yearly cycle, with the board's 52 tiles representing seasons and years.
+This cycle introduces seasonal changes that can influence various game mechanics, such as taxes, world events, or tile values.

+-   **Variable Endings:** The game offers multiple potential endings, allowing players to adapt their strategies based on the chosen game's ending structure.
+This variability ensures that each game is potentially unique.

+-   **Players' Missions:** The missions assigned to players encourage strategic gameplay without bias.
+The objectives should be subtle and not include directives like "destroy nature" to maintain gameplay flexibility.

+-   **Improved Tiles Can Be Destroyed:** Players have the opportunity to destroy improved tiles through events like wars, disasters, hostile takeovers, and more.
+This introduces a dynamic element to the game and keeps players engaged.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5Mjc0ODcyM119
+eyJoaXN0b3J5IjpbNTY2ODIzODMzLC02OTI3NDg3MjNdfQ==
 -->